tytydraco/yessleep/out/When_I_was_a_kid_we_made_rules_about_shadows_Part_1.md

 We'd had the same routine for almost two years.
 One of us would run to our corner first and stand under the streetlight while the other watched.
 Then we'd switch.

-It started after some high school kids drove through the neighborhood one night yelling at us from their car.
-After that, Billy said we should make sure the other made it safely to the lights.
-Thirteen-year-olds have strange ideas about safety.
-Still, we did it every night.
+It was silly, but still, we did it every night.

 Billy stopped at his usual spot and pointed dramatically down the street.